rocketeers/docs/Getting-Started/VI-Creating-tasks.md

 ### Writing a class task

 Now let's dive into the belly of the beast, let's write a task class.
-If you look into your `.rocketeer` folder, you should see a `tasks.php` file created at the root, this is just a standard file loaded by Rocketeer on boot, you can put anything you want in there.
-Same goes for `events.php`.
+If you look into your `.rocketeer` folder, you should see a `tasks.php` file created in the `app` folder.
+This is a folder whose contents are automatically loaded on boot, no matter which files, no matter what's in them.
+Rocketeer creates two files during ignition (tasks and events) but you can name them however you want, create subfolders, etc.

 In order to write a task class, you need to write a class that extends `Rocketeer\Tasks\AbstractTask`.
-The core logic of the task will go into the `execute` method – if you've provided your IDE with autocompletions it should already suggest you to implement it.
+The core logic of the task will go into the `execute` method – your IDE should already suggest for you to implement it.
 So let's do so:

 **.rocketeer/tasks.php**